srl-labs/containerlab/docs/manual/kinds/vr-cat9kv.md

 With that naming convention in mind:

-* `Gi1/0/1` - first data port available
+- `Gi1/0/1` - first data port available
-* `Gi1/0/2` - second data port, and so on...
+- `Gi1/0/2` - second data port, and so on...

 The example ports above would be mapped to the following Linux interfaces inside the container running the [[[ kind_display_name ]]] VM:

 - `eth0` - management interface connected to the containerlab management network.
+Mapped to `GigabitEthernet0/0`.
 - `eth1` - First data-plane interface.
 Mapped to `GigabitEthernet1/0/1` interface.
 - `eth2` - Second data-plane interface.
 Mapped to `GigabitEthernet1/0/2` interface and so on.